 Conclusions: No correlation was found between the readiness to change and the six different types of self-esteem.
 However, patterns were found between the level of the readiness to change and the current smoking status of the parents of the smoker.
 Differences in the results of the six self-esteem scores between this study and those of previous research highlight the need for cultural awareness in practice and research.
 They support the premise that self-esteem can serve as a protective and risk factor for smoking in adolescence.
 Results also indicate that interventions based on the Transtheoretical Model and those that seek to change health behaviors by focusing on self-esteem should focus on the influential environments of adolescents and not just the attitudes, practices, or beliefs of the adolescents themselves.

 Community Health | Community Health and Preventive Medicine | Family, Life Course, and Society | Inequality and Stratification | Other Chemicals and Drugs | Public Health Education and Promotion | Substance Abuse and Addiction

 Picus, Aaron, "La Correlación Entre el Autoestima y la Intención de Cambiar en Seis Ámbitos de la Vida de un Fumador Adolescente."
 (2010).
 Independent Study Project (ISP) Collection.
-Paper 943.
+943.

 Community Health Commons, Community Health and Preventive Medicine Commons, Family, Life Course, and Society Commons, Inequality and Stratification Commons, Other Chemicals and Drugs Commons, Public Health Education and Promotion Commons, Substance Abuse and Addiction Commons